 General Alexander defends the NSA (and calls for information sharing).
 The New Republic shows him some surprising love.

-Today's edition of the CyberWire reports events affecting Argentina, Brazil, Canada, China, Egypt, the European Union, France, Germany, Ireland, Japan, the Republic of Korea, Malaysia, the Palestinian Territories, Russia, Singapore, South Africa, Sweden, Syria, Taiwan, Turkey, the United Kingdom, the United Kingdom, and the United States.
+Today's issue includes events affecting Argentina, Brazil, Canada, China, Egypt, European Union, France, Germany, Ireland, Japan, Republic of Korea, Malaysia, Palestinian Territories, Russia, Singapore, South Africa, Sweden, Syria, Taiwan, Turkey, United Kingdom, United Kingdom, United States..

 Security Patches, Mitigations, and Software Updates